Some areas are dry this afternoon while scattered storms continue to bubble up and linger late.

 Most of the rain begins to clear out by 10 p.m., but there will be rain left in Brevard especially along the coast possibly beyond midnight.

-Lows will eventually settle in the mid 70s under mainly cloudy skies.
+Overnight lows will settle in the upper 60s to low 70s under mainly cloudy skies.

 A few coastal showers are possible early tomorrow before picking up by the afternoon into the early evening.
 Highs will stay right around the low-to-mid 80s.

 Rain chances linger into the weekend, but the overall coverage will be down some.